 The story’s set in Jackson’s historic Bellhaven neighborhood.
 Although a work of fiction, many of the sites in the book are real.
 Click here for a detailed driving tour of the neighborhood sites tied to the novel.
 This link provide a tour of other Jackson sites from the novel.

-And here are all the sites on a Google map.
+And here are all the sites on a Google map, below.

 Jackson’s Civil Rights Sites

-The city’s most important Civil Rights location now is the site of Medgar Evers‘ assassination.
-The field secretary for the NAACP was shot in his driveway in 1963 hours after President John F. Kennedy gave a speech supporting integration.
+Other than the museum, the city’s most important civil rights location is the site of Medgar Evers‘ assassination.
+The field secretary for the NAACP was shot in his driveway in 1963 hours after President John F. Kennedy gave a speech supporting integration , reacting to Alabama governor George Wallace’s defiant “Stand at the Schoolhouse Door” earlier that day, when he tried to block Black students from enrolling at the University of Alabama in Tuscaloosa.
 The event, mentioned in The Help, made headlines around the world.

 Evers’ assassin, Byron De La Beckwith, a member of the White Citizens’ Council, was twice tried and freed when juries were unable to reach a verdict.
 In 1994, charges were brought again and he was convicted.

 Evers’ home, 2332 Margaret Walker Alexander Drive, was recently marked with a Mississippi historic marker.
 Visitors will notice it does not have a front door.
 The Evers family thought it would be safer to have an entrance through the carport.
-Although a museum has operated in the home, the current status is unclear.
-You can take a virtual tour here.
+Tours of the home are by appointment.
+To schedule a visit , call 601-977-7839 or 601-977-7710 or email email@example.com.
+Or take a virtual tour below.

 You’ll also find a Mississippi historic marker at Jackson’s old Greyhound bus station, 219 N. Lamar Street, where protesters were methodically arrested during the Freedom Rides of 1961.

-You’ll find a full array of chain hotels, including the top ranked Hampton Inn Jackson-North.
+You’ll find a full array of chain hotels, including the top ranked Hilton Garden Inn Jackson Downtown, in a restored office building.